huaien-zhang/huaien-zhang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello, I'm Huaien Zhang.
-I earned my PhD degree in Computer Science from The Hong Kong Polytechnic University, where I was supervised by Prof. Yu Pei and co-supervised by Prof. Shin Hwei Tan.
-I will soon join The University of Hong Kong as a postdoctoral researcher under the supervision of Prof. Ho Chen (IEEE Fellow).
+I am a Research Associate at The University of Hong Kong, supervised by Prof. Ho Chen (IEEE Fellow).
+I earned my PhD in Computer Science from The Hong Kong Polytechnic University, where I was supervised by Prof. Yu Pei and co-supervised by Prof. Shin Hwei Tan.
+I also collaborate closely with Prof. Yuqun Zhang.

-I am interested in intelligent software engineering and programming languages.
+I am interested in compiler and program analyzer, software security/reliability, AI4SE, and trustworthy AI.
 My research focuses on applying techniques such as program analysis, fuzzing, and large language model to enhance the security and reliability of software systems.

 # 🔥 News
 - *2025.06*: &nbsp;🎉🎉 I have successfully defended my PhD thesis!